BackIsBachus/solar-theme-ghost/README.md

 Installation
 ------------

-1. Clone the repository and upload the `solar` directory to your Ghost blog's `content/themes` folder.
+**These installation steps suppose you  are using Ghost > 1.0**

+1. Download the lasttes zipped [release](https://github.com/BackIsBachus/solar-theme-ghost/releases)

-2. Go to the Settings page of the Ghost backend and select `solar` from the Theme dropdown.
+2. Go to the Admin part or your Ghost instance on the Design page

-3. There is no step 3.
+3. Click on "Upload theme" and drop the zip on the upload window

+4. Either activate it right after the upload is finished or later on the Design pannel

 Customization